-REO stands for Real Estate Owned.
-These are houses that have been foreclosed upon and are presently held by the bank or mortgage company.
-This differs from a property up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-You must also be willing to pay with cash in hand.
-Finally, you'll get the property totally as is.
-That could comprise prevailing liens and even current residents that may require removal.
+REO is short for Real Estate Owned.
+These are homes which have completed the foreclosure process which the bank or mortage company currently holds.
+This is not the same as a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+You must also be prepared to pay with cash in hand.
+And on top of all that, you'll accept the property completely as is.
+That possibly may comprise prevailing liens and even current occupants that may require removal.

-A REO, on the contrary, is a more tidy and attractive proposition.
-The REO property did not find a buyer during foreclosure auction.
-The bank now owns it.
-The lender will take care of the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from typical disclosure requirements.
-For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to make known any defects they are aware of.
+A REO, conversely, is a much cleaner and attractive transaction.
+The REO property didn't find a buyer during foreclosure auction.
+Now the bank owns it.
+The bank will see to the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+You should be aware that REOs may be exempt from typical disclosure requirements.
+For example, in California, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to disclose any defects they are knowledgeable of.

-It's occasionally presume that any REO must be a good buy and an opportunity for easy money.
-This simply isn't true.
+It is sometimes presume that any REO must be a bargain and an possibility for easy money.
+This isn't necessarily true.
 You have to be very careful about buying a REO if your intent is make money.
-While it's true that the bank is typically anxious to sell it promptly, they are also strongly interested to get as much as they can for it.
+While it's true that the bank is typically anxious to sell it promptly, they are also strongly encouraged to get as much as they can for it.
 When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying foreclosures.
+The bargains with money making potential exist, and many people do very well buying and selling foreclosures.
 But there are also many REO's that are not good buys and may lose money.

-Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
-Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know about the condition of the property and what their process is for taking offers.
-Since banks most commonly sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.
+Most banks have a REO department that you'll work with while buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for getting offers.
+Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unknown damage and cancel the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-After you've made your offer, you can expect the bank to counter offer.
-From there it will be your decision whether to accept their counter, or submit another counter offer.
-Understand, you'll be contending with a process that usually involves multiple people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+Once you've made your offer, you can expect the bank to counter offer.
+At this point it will be your decision whether to accept their counter, or submit another counter offer.
+Understand, you'll be working with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
+It's not uncommon for the process of offers and counter offers to take days or even weeks.